travisseymour/EPICpyDocs/docs/example.md

 # EPICpy Simulation Example

 EPICpy comes with 2 sample devices, a [Donders-style Choice Task](resources/articles/modern_mental_chronometry_meyer_et_al_1998.pdf), and a device based on the [Experiment 5 paradigm from Findlay (1997)](resources/articles/findlay_1997_saccade_target_selection_during_visual_search.pdf).
-Please note that these devices are for demonstration purposes only and the production rules provided do not represent serious psychological models of human performance.
+Please note that these devices are for demonstration purposes only and the production rules provided may not represent serious psychological models of human performance (especially the Choice Task device).

 Consider the Choice Task.